 Why is the rainforest being destroyed?

 Despite what some government groups are trying to promote, human greed is the main cause of rainforest deforestation.
-Incredibly, between May 2000 and August 2005, Brazil lost more than 132,000 square kilometers of forest — an area larger than Greece — and since 1970, over 600,000 square kilometers (232,000 square miles) of Amazon rainforest have been destroyed.
+Incredibly, between May 2000 and August 2005, Brazil lost more than 132,000 square kilometres of forest — an area larger than Greece — and since 1970, over 600,000 square kilometres (232,000 square miles) of Amazon rainforest have been destroyed.

 But what are the reasons behind why so much rainforest habitat is being systematically cut down and burned?

 Well, here are a number of obvious causes, such as wood being used for the worlds timber magnets, land clearance for farming and road construction.